pennbauman/ibcmer/README.md

 `--strict`
 Prevents the program from ignoring empty lines.

-`--check`
+`-c, --check`
 Checks for proper line numbering (3 digit, hexadecimal, after opcode).
 Implies `--strict`.

 `-b <number> [numbers...]`
 Sets a break-point at the listed number.
-Multiple numbers can be specified for multiple breakpoints.
+Multiple numbers can be specified for multiple break-points.

 `--step`
 Steps through each line individually.
 Effectively places a break-point at line 0.